JoshuaLampert/KernelInterpolation.jl/README.md

 julia> kernel = GaussKernel{dim(nodeset)}(0.5)
 julia> itp = interpolate(nodeset, ff, kernel)
 ```
 If the `kernel` is only conditionally positive definite, the interpolant will be augmented by a polynomial of the corresponding order of the kernel.
-Another order can also be passed explicitly with the keyword argument `m` of `intepolate`.
+Another order can also be passed explicitly with the keyword argument `m` of `interpolate`.
 The result `itp` is an object that is callable on any point $x\in\mathbb{R}^d$, e.g.,
 ```julia
 julia> itp([-1.3, 0.26])
 -0.34096946394940986